teeaarbee/blog/content/week_14.md

 - So for the next week my number 1 priority will be to bring back running and exercise in my life slowly.
 - Another goal is to make some shitpost / reax images post for my [2nd insta page.](https://www.instagram.com/teeeaaarbeee/)
-- Slowly start becoming more productive as I have already invested around 50 hours of my life to playing games in the last 2 weeks and now I am kinda done with games and want to get back to becoming good old fashion productive. <br>
+- Lastly my 3rd and biggest goal is to slowly start becoming more productive as I have already invested around 50 hours of my life to playing games in the last 2 weeks not that i regret it but and now I am kinda done with games and want to get back to becoming good old fashion productive. <br>
     - However, I don’t feel like writing a lot about it as it’s a bit tricky and if I make a promise and fail it might make me prone to failing more… or maybe I am just overthinking nvm.

 ----

 Aight I guess that's about it for this week, see you again next week.
 Thank you for reading this, maybe try and interact with the reactions below 😈

-- *PS: you don’t have to signup to comment just use any random email and name, the Plugin doesn't cross-check.**
+**PS: you don’t have to signup to comment just use any random email and name, the Plugin doesn't cross-check.**

 Also Subscribe to get these blogs delivered to you email inbox